davidtkramer/mock_api/README.md

 end
 ```

-For finger-grained control, the mock api can also be manually started and reset:
+If you prefer to setup the hooks yourself or need finger-grained control, the mock api can be manually started and reset:

 ```ruby
 class MessageApiTest < ActionDispatch::IntegrationTest